 How to Create Test Data in Salesforce Using Smock-it?

 Manually creating test data in Salesforce is both resource-intensive and a slow grind.
-Most development teams that bank on manual practices face compliance issues and remain dependent on other teams to receive datasets that reflect real-world scenarios.
+Most development teams that rely on manual practices face compliance issues and remain dependent on other teams for datasets that reflect real-world scenarios.

-Without efficient test data development, release cycles drag, compliance risks rise, and development teams struggle to deliver features on time.
+Without efficient test data creation, release cycles drag, compliance risks rise, and development teams struggle to deliver features on time.
 All of this eventually hinders overall business efficiency.

 This is where Salesforce test data generation tools like Smock-It can help.
 As a lightweight Salesforce CLI plugin, Smock-It automates test data creation in Salesforce, ensuring the data is realistic, structured, and fully compatible with Salesforce schemas.